oversoul/Anime-Watcher/README.md

    - MySQLdb
    - Gst
 1. Import the database
-	- "db.sql" is a simple.
+	- "db.sql" is a sample.
 2. Set the database config (watcher.py line 11)
 3. run the "watcher.py" file